Full day excursion

 at your hotel or point nearby

-Mingle with the locals, discover some of our traditional wine cellars, visit a history packed inland town as you learn a little about one of Mallorca’s most special traditions, go and give a try at putting together some typical Mallorcan dishes all washed down with plenty of rustic wine and a delicious BBQ.
+Mingle with the locals, discover some of our traditional wine cellars, visit a history-packed inland town as you learn a little about one of Mallorca’s most special traditions, give a try at putting together some typical Mallorcan dishes all washed down with plenty of rustic wine and a delicious Mallorcan "coca", a local savory pastry made by grandmas, housewives and the best bakers.

 Then we drive to Binissalem, where we arrive at about 11:15 and once we are there you can take a look around the small local market as we stroll around.

 In Binissalem we also visit a typical wine cellar as this is Mallorca’s most important wine region.
-There our clients have the opportunity to take part in a wine tasting demonstration (payable locally).
-For those who are not interested in wine tasting, in Binissalem there is the opportunity to visit a traditional Mallorcan townhouse where you will be able to see the typical architecture of an old mallorcan house.
+There our clients have the opportunity to take part in a wine tasting demonstration (optional and payable locally).
+For those who are not interested in wine tasting, in Binissalem there is the opportunity to visit a traditional Mallorcan townhouse where you will be able to see the architecture of an old Mallorcan house.

 During lunch drinks are included: you can drink as much water and wine as you want, so we'll probably be singing on the bus on the way back!